tellor-io/layer/adr/adr012 - voting power by group.md

 ### remove team

-A long term plan isto further decentralize the protocol by removing the team's voting weight on disputes.
+A long term plan is to further decentralize the protocol by removing the team's voting weight on disputes and exploring other governance structures.
 In the short term, as the protocol matures to team acts as a tie breaker.

 ### different reporter voting weight calculation